How to spend a week in Calgary*

 If you’re after a skiing holiday, Banff is only 90 minutes away and has some of the best slopes in the world.
 Lake Louise is also situated in the Canadian Rockies and has great skiing.
 If you tire of the slopes, there is also an ice skating rink on the lake during winter and a canoe dock for water sports in summer.

 There are plenty of hiking trails around Calgary so you won’t have to go far before you’re confronted with instagram-worthy mountain scenery.
 Hikes range from the easier Grotto Canyon where you can spot waterfalls and caves, to the more difficult Mount Lady Macdonald where your hard work up-hill will be rewarded by alpine meadows and beautiful panoramic scenery.
+The canyons reminded me of the wave walk in the Vermilion Cliffs in Arizona, though they weren’t as difficult and didn’t require the wave guided tour!

 Where to eat (and drink)